Ammar-Ishfaq/PQCryptoOnAndroid/README.md

 * Building and testing (via Github CI on remote emulators) libOQS on 32-bit ARMv7 and x86 (in addition to ARMv8 and x86_64) architectures.
 * Stack overflow from Classic McEliece.
 McEliece requires 2-4MB stack space while the Android JVM (ART) thread stack size is 1MB by default.
 PQCryptoOnAndroid increases the thread stack size in those cases to allow Classic McEliece tests to run.
 * Slow testing on emulators.
 Allows to locally run PQC tests on emulator devices for major Android ABIs (armeabi-v7a, arm64-v8a, x86 and x86_64) without long boot timings (in certain [hardware](https://developer.android.com/studio/run/emulator-acceleration#vm-windows)).
-&ensp; This project gives tailored emulator configurations for faster local tests.
+&ensp;This project gives tailored emulator configurations for faster local tests.

 ## Project structure